Accidents in Construction Zones in Fort Lauderdale & South Florida

 If you sustained an injury in a car accident in a construction zone, and you have required medical care and lost time at work you may benefit from having a conversation with a lawyer.
 If you are a worker, the owner of the site or those supervising the construction project have a legal obligation to ensure worker safety.
 If their negligence or failure to follow safety regulations was the cause of the accident and your injury, they can be held liable.
 Even if a worker is eligible for workers’ compensation, we can still file a third-party lawsuit to recover compensation from a reckless or negligent driver who caused your injury.
 Our compassionate and knowledgeable injury attorneys are here to obtain justice for you.

-Contact an experienced Fort Lauderdale car accident attorney to discuss your construction zone crash today
+Contact an experienced Fort Lauderdale construction zone accident attorney to discuss your injuries today

 Se habla español.